noam87/noamswebsite/content/r/sweep.md

 men on the shoulder.
 "Why do you sweep?"
 I asked.

-For a moment he looked at me as if I was strange, then he paused, and a look of worry came on his face, and it was as if he'd not even realized he had been sweeping all this time, like the mere question had snapped him out of a trance.
+For a moment he looked at me as if I was strange, then he paused, and a look of worry came on his face -- it was as if he'd not even realized he had been sweeping all this time!
+The mere question had snapped him out of a trance.

 Then he was struck by a notion.